vincenzo-gulisano/aggspes/README.md

 # aggspes

 This is the repository for the code used in the paper "On the Semantic Overlap of Operators in Stream Processing Engines".
-You can find a PDF of it [here](https://drive.google.com/file/d/1gAmvWTLMAFkwJapby6lXmc3equSXu0yt/view?usp=share_link).
+You can find a PDF of it

 **SETUP**

 For the input data, please check the paper.
-For convienence, the actual files used for the experiments can be downloaded from here
+For convienence, the actual files used for the experiments can be downloaded from [here](https://drive.google.com/file/d/1gAmvWTLMAFkwJapby6lXmc3equSXu0yt/view?usp=share_link).

 To run experiments, you only need to download and run mvn clean package in the java folder